kabircse/sage/docs.md

     }

 Image file validation:
-You can image file validated using validator check on form validation section.
+You can validate an image file using validator check on form validation section.

         if ($this->upload->fileExists('EmployeePhoto')) {
             $v->rule('in', 'EmployeePhoto.error', [0])->message('No image selected for {field}');